-Educational Advocates, consultants and attorneys help you understand how the special education process works and facilitate a cooperative relationship between you and the school to achieve the goals that are appropriate for your child.
-They are professionals who assist and families with educational decision making.
-Their specialized training and experience equips them to help families chose schools that meet their individual students needs and goals.
+Educational advocates, consultants and attorneys can help you understand how the special education process works and facilitate a cooperative relationship between you and the school to achieve the goals that are appropriate for your child.
+They are professionals who assist families with educational decision making.
+Their specialized training and experience equip them to help families select a school that meets their individual student's needs.
 Please call for fees.